-The Real Change not Loose Change campaign is encouraging local people to help raise £15,000 by, as an alternative to giving money direct to people on the streets, donating money or by holding fundraising events in the community.
-Cake bakes and dress down days are two great ideas for raising money.
+The Real Change Not Loose Change campaign encourages local people to help raise money as an alternative to giving directly to people on the streets.
+As well as donating money, holding fundraising events in the community such as cake bakes and dress down days are great ideas for raising money.

-Other ways to help the homeless include volunteering your time to help out or by donating items such as food, clothing and toiletries.
+Other ways to help the homeless include volunteering your time or donating items such as food, clothing and toiletries.

-If you are worried about someone sleeping rough, please contact Streetlink on 0300 500 0914 or visit www.streetlink.org.uk.
+If you are worried about someone sleeping rough, please contact Streetlink on 0300 500 0914 or visit the Streetlink website